-Annual General Meeting 2022
+Annual General Meeting 2023

-The Annual General Meeting decided to authorize the Board to, until the next Annual General Meeting, on one or more occasions, resolve on the issuance of shares, warrants and/or convertible bonds. with or without deviation from the shareholders' pre-emptive rights, to a number corresponding to a maximum of ten (10) % of the total number of shares in the Company at the time when the authorization is first utilized, to be paid in cash, by way of contribution in kind and/or by way of set-off.
-The authorization shall be valid from the time when the Company's shares have been admitted to trading on a marketplace and until the next Annual General Meeting.
+The Annual General Meeting decided to authorize the Board to, until the next Annual General Meeting, on one or more occasions, resolve on the issuance of shares, warrants and/or convertible bonds, with or without deviation from the shareholders' pre-emptive rights, to a number corresponding to a maximum of ten (10) % of the total number of shares in the Company at the time when the authorization is first utilized, to be paid in cash, by way of contribution in kind and/or by way of set-off.
+The authorization shall be valid until the next Annual General Meeting.